onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 See how the let and in are all smushed in between the arguments set and the body?
 I tend to use a lot of whitespace here to make it clear, but on a single line, as it looks like {pkgs, ...}: let foo = true in{ bar = foo }

-Ok, ok, that’s not the worst example, but the more you work with Nix code, you will see let ... in blocks nested deep in places.
-That example is actually a bit painfully simplistic and doesn’t really explain why you would want to use let...in blocks at all, so let me give you another example.
+Ok, ok, that's not the worst example, but the more you work with Nix code, you will see let ... in blocks nested deep in places.
+That example is actually a bit painfully simplistic and doesn't really explain why you would want to use let...in blocks at all, so let me give you another example.

 ```nix
 { pkgs, vars, ... }: